Bible Research

 Pontifical Gregorian University, Rome

-Large holdings (currently over 650,000 volumes with some 5000 new acquisitions yearly) in theology (including biblical studies), philosophy and other disciplines of particular ecclesiastical relevance.
+Large holdings (currently over 650,000 volumes with some 4000 new acquisitions yearly) in theology (including biblical studies), philosophy and other disciplines of particular ecclesiastical relevance.
 Further information is available through the library homepage.
 One can go directly to the catalogue search, where one can choose between an Italian and an English interface.
-On the results page of a search one can also choose to extend the search to the catalogues of many other Roman ecclesiastical libraries.

 Tübingen University Library